 Start farther away from the gecko and gradually move closer.

-5-10 minutes at a time throughout the day goes a long way with getting this process started.
+5-10 minutes throughout the day goes a long way with getting this process started.

 Note: If you see the gecko run and hide or, worse, attack, take your hand out and do this again later.